modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

   </iframe>
 </div>

-The content of this post is organized into sections, feel free to skip to the ones you want to read:
+The content of this post is organized into following sections:

 1. [What are GBDTs](#what_are_gbdts?).
 2. [Use Rayon to Parallelize](#use_rayon_to_parallelize).